 Beat-carotene is an antioxidant which helps protect cells from damage.
 There is evidence suggesting that dogs (especially young ones) are able to absorb beta-carotene through their diet and receive immunological benefits.

-It’s also well known for the benefits it provides for vision.
+Beta-carotene is also well known for it’s vision related benefits.
 Beta-carotene might not improve your dogs vision directly, but it has been shown to reduce the risk of them developing cataracts.

 2. Carrots Are an Excellent Source of Vitamin A

 Vitamin A is a fat soluble vitamin that is stored in fat cells throughout the body, mainly within the liver.
-It’s important for their vision, growth, metabolism, and can help keep their coat & skin healthy.
+Vitamin A benefits your dog’s vision, growth, metabolism, and it can help keep their coat & skin healthy.

 Although rare there is a potential risk for vitamin A toxicity.
 As with any treat be mindful of proportions and feed in moderation.
-Carrots can make great supplement to your dogs diet, but not a replacement.
+Carrots can make great supplement to your dogs diet, but don’t use them as a replacement.